With September upon us, it is time to reflect upon the fantastic year that we have had here at Diverse.

 playing the part of young PT Barnum and Zialla will be playing the role of young charity, we look forward to watching this talented duo!

-We have also been nominated for a Timeout Kids Award for Best Fitness Organisation, Diverse were the only performing arts school to be nominated!
+We have also been nominated for a Timeout Kids Award for Best Fitness Organisation, Diverse were the only performing arts center to be nominated!

 You may notice a change when you head back to class as we have been renovating over the summer and now have Diverse’s very own coffee shop ‘The Green Room Cafe’ which will be selling coffee, healthy drinks and snack options for our students and parents.